marcinhlybin/prometheus-barman-exporter/README.md

 # Barman exporter for Prometheus

 The barman exporter runs `barman` shell command with _experimental_ JSON output.
+I am the author of JSON output in Barman so it should work fine until somebody else changes output format which may happen in the future.

 By default `barman-exporter` runs as a service and binds to 127.0.0.1:9780.
 Metrics are cached and refreshed every hour.

 You can run `barman-exporter` from cron using `-f` argument to output results to a textfile: